Quick Quote

 Storing your boat cover the right way during the off-season plays a major role in mold and mildew prevention.
 After thoroughly cleaning and drying the cover, fold it neatly and place it in a breathable storage bag, not a sealed plastic container.
 This prevents trapped moisture from creating a breeding ground for fungal growth.

 Choose a dry, well-ventilated location away from direct sunlight and fluctuating temperatures.
 Attics, garages, and sheds can work if they’re insulated and dry.
 If space is tight, consider hanging the folded cover on a wide hook to prevent creasing and keep airflow steady.
-At The Boat Lift Company, we often see damaged covers that result from poor storage, not wear and tear.
+At The Boat Lift, Dock and Bulkhead Company, we often see damaged covers that result from poor storage, not wear and tear.
 Take the extra step now and avoid costly repairs later.
 For expert storage and cleaning tips, visit our boat cover repair services.

 Maintaining the integrity of your boat cover is essential to preventing mold and mildew buildup.
 When damage occurs, quick and professional repairs are necessary for continued protection.